 The first lawyer to become president of the United States was John Adams, who served as the second president from 1797 to 1801.
 A Harvard-educated attorney, Adams was known for his defense of British soldiers in the Boston Massacre trial and his pivotal role in the American Revolution.
 His legal background significantly influenced his presidency and governance.

-John Adams: The First Lawyer To Ascend To The U.S. Presidency
+John Adams: The First Lawyer to Become U.S. President

 Why John Adams’ Legal Training Was Crucial To His Success As President